Edwardthe1rst/Rogue-Trader-Wiki/wikis/economy-profit-factor.md

 For details on Awards see page 278 and for more details on Misfortunes see page 283.

 *Source:* `Roguetrader Corerulebook, page 271`

+# Profit Factor

+You are  pure,  either  lacking  psychic  powers  altogether,  or  possessing sufficient strength of soul and mind to be of use to the Imperium.
+In either case, long years of growing up amongst a family known for producing psykers have made you well-able to resist the power of the witch and the daemonic, and if you are a psyker yourself, your knowledge of psychic powers is all the more impressive.
+Cost: 100xp

+Effect: Gain the Resistance (Psychic Techniques) Talent.
+If the character is an Astropath-Transcendent, then he may purchase a Psychic Technique he meets all prerequisites for at its xp cost.

+*Source:* `Into the Storm, page 33`